ValzM/A-simple-calculator/README.md

 ## Description

-It is a calculator with basic functionality.
+It's a calculator with basic functionality.
 With this calculator you can do :
   - Additions
   - Subtractions
   - Divisions